 Emrah is a communication specialist by vocation, having had experience in different fields from writing, editing and journalism to web design and digital media for over 25 years.
 He has over 20 years of professional experience in journalism and writing for printed and online media on arts, culture, pop culture, gender, cinema and TV, both in English and Turkish.
 His reference book on TV show Lost was published in 2009 from a major Turkish publisher, going on to two prints.
 His fantasy/science fiction novel Sudan Gelen was published in 2014 from another major publisher.
 He is currently writing picture books and stories for children.

 Emrah founded his own digital media agency, medya GaGa, in 2011, providing digital media strategy development, management and creative solutions to cultural institutions, film industry, major film festivals, EU projects, civil society, and private sector.
-He has had extensive experience in EU projects, and is a senior trainer on communication strategy, tools and digital media.
-Lately, he is appropriating his skills to developing online training modules.
+He has had extensive experience in EU civil society support projects.
+He is a senior communication expert and a trainer on communication strategy, tools and digital media.
 Emrah has a BA in Business Management, and an MSc in Gender Studies, both from Middle East Technical University (ODTÜ).

 More about Emrah's work